Natalie Bancroft

-Natalie Bancroft (b. circa 1980) is a member of the board of directors of News Corporation.
+Natalie Bancroft (born 1980) is a member of the board of directors of News Corporation.

 Biography

-She is a member of the Bancroft family, which controlled the Dow Jones media empire for decades.
+Bancroft is a member of the Bancroft family, which controlled the Dow Jones media empire for decades.
 She studied journalism, and graduated from the Institut de Ribaupierre in Lausanne, Switzerland.
 She is also a professionally trained opera singer.

-She was appointed to the board of News Corporation at the age of 27, following News Corporation's acquisition of Dow Jones.
-She lives in New York.
+Bancroft was appointed to the board of News Corporation at the age of 27, following News Corporation's acquisition of Dow Jones.
+She currently lives in New York.